-Before you head out to the storage unit auction, read these tips so you don’t waste time or money.
-We want to win the auction in a wise way so we won’t be “in the hole” when all is said and done.
+Before the bidding begins, read these tips so you don't waste time or money.
+We want to win the auction in a wise way so we won't be “in the hole” when all is said and done.

 On auction morning, a few hours before the sale, call and confirm that the auction is still on and find out the address and number of the first unit to meet at.
 Arrive fifteen minutes early with your buddy, locks and keys, cash, light, gloves and garbage bags.

 When you arrive, park somewhere you will not block access to other customers' units.
 You also want to be parked so you can leave quickly to follow everyone else if you are traveling to several areas of land that are owned by the same business owner.

 In our area, one owner can own five or more other in small towns around us that are up to 45 minutes away.
 If we miss the Storage Auction Caravan and don't have a list of where they are going to next, we miss out as we have no idea which one they will go to next.

 We like to be parked where we can quickly lock up our units we won, hop in the vehicle and follow along.

 Follow The Crowd or The Person In Charge